Daybreak (community): Description and history

 In October 2021, IHP Capital Partners and Fieldstone Homes announced a project to develop dozens of houses in Daybreak.

-Daybreak's master planners included Peter Calthorpe of Berkeley, California; Ken Kay Associates of San Francisco, California; Loci of Salt Lake City, Utah; and Urban Design Associates of Pittsburgh, Pennsylvania.

 According to Zonda, a market-research tool for housing, one in six houses built in Salt Lake County in 2022 were located in Daybreak.
 South Jordan's population grew from 50,148 in 2010 to 80,139 people by the end of 2022.

-As of 2023, the City of South Jordan and The Larry H. Miller Company are working together on plans to build out a downtown center within Daybreak.
+As of 2023, South Jordan and the LHMC were working together on plans to build out a downtown center within Daybreak.
 Their aim was to strengthen the master-planned community as part of relocating the Salt Lake Bees baseball team and its stadium to the community.

 All homes in the community are Energy Star certified.
-Daybreak was the first community of its size in the region to meet Energy Star standards.
+Daybreak was the first community of its size in the region to meet these standards.
 The entire community has been designed and built with sustainability in mind.
 Many of the home builders in the community offer options such as solar and thermal panels, renewable building materials, and energy efficient appliances.

 Many homes in Daybreak have fiber-optic internet connections.

 Amenities

 Daybreak was designed so that a park, a community center, a trail or school would always be within a five-minute walk.
 The community has a large lake, about 1,000 acres dedicated to green space, and a 50-mile trail system called The Loop.

-Daybreak has a community center with a full health club as well as seven swimming pools.
+Daybreak has a community center with a health club as well as seven swimming pools.
 There are also fenced dog parks and community gardens.
 Local grocer Harmons has also opened a location within the community, as well as the regional brand Smith's Food and Drug.
 Along with the 22 mi of trails and 48 community parks, Oquirrh Lake was developed in 2005 for non-motorized boating, fishing, and other recreation.
-The Watercourse, a new water feature in the west side of the community, was constructed starting in 2019 and fully opened in 2024.
+The Watercourse, a water feature on the west side of the community, was constructed starting in 2019 and fully opened in 2024.